 Everyone wants to know the cheapest cars to insure.
 It's a top consideration when looking for a new vehicle.
-Insurance costs for different makes can vary by hundreds of dollars or more.
+Insurance costs can vary by hundreds of dollars per year or more based on the type of vehicle and model.
 The vehicle you choose to drive has a big impact on your premiums.

 Finding the cheapest cars to insure can be time-consuming.
 We know you don’t have hours to dedicate to comparing cars that have the lowest insurance rates.
 So, we’ve compiled a series of lists of insurance-friendly vehicles for you.
 We compared estimates from our data to bring you the information you need.
 If you are starting on your purchase journey, this is an excellent time to include research on the cost of insuring it.